MoneyLego/cosmos.network/content/articles/how-to-get-atoms.md

   - atom
 ---

-ATOMs can be obtained on a number of cryptocurrency exchanges.
+ATOM can be obtained on a number of cryptocurrency exchanges.
 A  list of such exchanges can be found on this [third party website](https://messari.io/asset/cosmos/exchanges).